Corinna Wedekind

 As a rule, a confirmation of a place by the contact person is linked to the granting of an Erasmus+ worldwide mobility grant.
 However, there is no legal entitlement to this.

 Please register in our Erasmus database and upload your documents.
-You will receive the link from the International Office.
+You will receive the link after the nomination e-mail of the projects responsible from the International Office.

 The database checks in the background if you are enrolled.
 Please answer all categories truthfully, the funding documents will be generated accordingly from your information.